kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 Who would not weep!
 This gifted man is missed by all who knew him - most acutely and most painfully by his family.
 But also in the whole congregation, and all the work that he left behind; we miss him everywhere and always will.

 But now we want to emulate his example in our remembrance and turn our hearts to God.
 The family's obituary contain these words: "The path of the righteous is like the light of dawn, that shines brighter and brighter until the full day."
-God has made the light shine in Sietsma, the light of His Word, the light of Christ, the light of His Spirit.
+God has made the light shine in Kees, the light of His Word, the light of Christ, the light of His Spirit.

 Him, whom we loved so much, we must miss, but we never have to miss our faithful God.
 There is comfort in this rich Christian life, in this faithful man and father, in this noble friend and shepherd of the Lord's congregation.
 They may have imprisoned him, but he was one of the truly free, who now and in the future have a strength that defies all uncertainty.
 Their suffering ends, and transcends into the glory promised by God.